Frontier Telephone of Rochester: History

-Background: Rochester Telephonic Exchange and Rochester Telephone Company (1877-1920)
+Rochester Telephonic Exchange and Rochester Telephone Company (1877-1920)

 Rochester Telephone got its start late in the nineteenth century.
 Alexander Graham Bell invented the telephone in 1875, and the following year he patented it and exhibited his device to great acclaim at the Philadelphia Centennial Exhibition.
 By July 1877, the telephone had made its way to Rochester, New York, where a line was strung between the offices of the Phillips Coal Company and its coal yards a mile and a half away.
 Following this precedent, in 1879, Rochester established two telephone companies, one a franchise of the American Bell Telephone Company, and one a part of the Edison company.
 The Bell affiliate, called the Rochester Telephonic Exchange, was a branch of the Bell Company of Buffalo.

 The two telephone companies competed for less than 18 months before merging under the aegis of the Bell system.
-In 1880 the company had 50 phone lines, which it provided to residential customers at the rate of $24 a year; businesses paid more for the service.
-Within six years the number of telephone users in the city had increased exponentially, reaching 1,000.
+In 1880, the company had 50 phone lines, which it provided to residential customers at the rate of $24 a year; businesses paid more for the service.
+Within six years, the number of telephone users in the city had increased exponentially, reaching 1,000.
 All lines were party lines, and there were no telephone numbers; calls were placed through a switchboard staffed by operators, who connected parties by name.
-Calls passed over lines strung along streets on poles with crossbars, which observers complained were unsightly.
+Calls passed over lines strung along streets on poles with crossbars.

 In 1886 the Bell Company announced that customers would no longer be charged a flat fee, but would be charged by call for all telephone use over 500 calls a year.
 Outraged customers objected, and the Rochester city council revoked the company's franchise.
 In addition, telephone users staged a strike, removing their receivers at noon on November 20, 1886, and leaving them off the hook for 18 months while the company stood fast.
 Finally, Bell gave way, offering lower rates, and the strike was ended.

 The telephone strike had stimulated in Rochester's citizens a desire for a locally owned telephone company.
 When the Bell Company's patents expired in 1893, many competing telephone enterprises sprung up.
 In early 1899, a group of Rochester businessmen joined this movement when they founded the Home Telephone Company.
 By the end of the year, the company's name had been changed to Rochester Telephone Company.